Makuzu Kōzan

-Miyagawa (Makuzu) Kōzan (宮川香山) (1842–1916) was a Japanese ceramist.
+Miyagawa Kōzan I (宮川香山) (1842–1916) was a Japanese ceramist.
 He was appointed artist to the Japanese Imperial household and was one of the major potters of the Meiji Era.
-From 1876 to 1913, Kōzan won prizes at 51 exhibitions, including the World's fair and the National Industrial Exhibition.
+From 1876 to 1913, Kōzan won prizes at 51 exhibitions, including the World's Fair and the National Industrial Exhibition.
 His name was originally Miyagawa Toranosuke.
+Outside Japan he is also known as Makuzu Kōzan.

 Early life

 Miyagawa came from a long line of potters based in Kyoto: his father Miyagawa Chōzō (宮川長造, 1797–1860), known as Makuzu Chōzō (真葛長造), had studied with Aoki Mokubei (青木木米, 1767–1833).
 After Aoki's death, he set up at Makuzugahara, in the Gion district of Kyoto.
 The title Makuzu was given by Yasui no Miya, a Shingon monk; the artistic name Kōzan by Kachō no Miya of Chion-in.
 Both the givers of the names were monzeki (prince-abbots) connected to the Imperial family.

 Miyagawa Toranosuke was the fourth son of the family.
 As Makuzu Kōzan, he took over the family business in 1860, at the age of 18.
 He had studied with a local bunjinga artist, the future Taigadō IV of the Ike no Taiga line, from age nine.
 Initially he made tea utensils, as his father had.
 By the late 1860s he had invitations to move elsewhere.
 One, from Komatsu Tatewaki, came to nothing; another, to work at the Igi family kiln near Bizen, was from Igi Tadazumi, as head of the family, and he accepted in 1867.
 It was at Mushiage, located in what is now Oku-chō, part of Setouchi.
 Kōzan worked there for two years, on blue-and-white wares.